-palaces glittering with guilding and mirrors.
+occurred.
+Seven large steamships burned simultaneously.
+It was an awesome sight.
+The seven ships, moored side by side, looked like separate fireplaces joined at the base by a sea of flames.
+Whirlwinds of fire shot up from the bottom of the holds, and then swept back down below the galleries, revealing in all its ephemeral beauty the elegant architecture of these palaces glittering with guilding and mirrors.
 But soon the tongues of fire penetrated in successive jets through the floor of the galleries, and from top to bottom, the three decks of cabins were enveloped in a blazing hurricane.
 Above the ships, black smokestacks surrounded by swirling billows of flame remained motionless for a long time, like solemn ghosts, and the flags, hoisted to the top of the masts, appeared from time to time through the smoke, fluttering festively as if for a holiday.
 One after the other, the galleries caved in with a horrible groan, and the engines and furnaces, losing their center of gravity, suddenly leaned over, making the whole enormous conflagration oscillate like a pennant.
 The decks and the smokestacks collapsed successively, and the burning debris became a river of fire carried along by the Mississippi.
 The unvarying facades of the city, the docks covered with merchandise, the chaotic crowd, the great ships moored along the bank, and on the opposite shore, the houses and forests of Algiers - all seemed illuminated with a bloody glow.
 By contrast, the sky alone seemed black, and the stars had vanished.
 The screams that were heard for a long time coming from the burning ships intensified the horror of this frightful scene.
 Forty-two persons were burned alive before a rescue attempt was organized.
 It is a fact that from the construction of the first steamboat up to the present time, more than forty thousand persons have been burned or drowned in the Mississippi because of accidents of all sorts, including explosions, collisions, or fires - an average of one thousand victims per year.

 The nightwatchmen are far too few in number to be of much use in preventing disasters.
 The city, almost seven miles long and an average of one mile wide, has only 240 watchmen, of whom 120 work at night.
 Yet they take great care to warn criminals of their approach.
 They are equipped with a big stick of ironwood or oak, and when they arrive at a street corner, they strike a resounding blow to the edge of the sidewalk.
-The arsonists, the thieves, and the murderers thus hear the enemy coming and are able to accomplish their deeds without fear of surprise.
-The most notorious criminals are hardly ever arrested, except when, emboldened by long success, they have the audacity to kill in broad daylight.
-Each year, several hundred murders are committed, duly reported by the press, but rarely pursued by the judges.
-However, the criminal activity is so excessive that, in spite of the casual nature of justice, 25,000 to 30,000 forest.
+The arsonists, the thieves, and the one last time before these pale-faced men who despise them and jeer at their white hair.
+In the end, they are deprived of the most vile and pitiful honor, that of bringing a good price.
+Sold off for a few dollars, they might as well be buried like animals in the cypress forest.
 According to the advocates of slavery, all this is willed by the very cause of progress, the doctrines of our holy religion, and the most sacred laws of family and of property.

-Gary S. Dunbar, Elisée Reclus: Historian of Nature (Hamden, CT: Archon Books, 1978), p.
+&lt;sup>5 Gary S. Dunbar, Elisée Reclus: Historian of Nature (Hamden, CT: Archon Books, 1978), p.
 95.